amironoff/amironoff.github.io/_posts/2017-03-30-violin-plot.markdown

 ---
 layout: post
-title: "Visualizing data with Violin Plots"
+title: "Visualizing data with Violin Plots and Python"
 excerpt: "Say you are analyzing customer churn of a telecom operator.
 You want to visualize the distribution of total phone call length across those customers who stayed and those who didn't.
 The good old Box and Whisker plot might do the trick.
 But it has its downsides - it hides the probability density of the variable.